PradeepJigalur/velero/site/content/posts/2021-04-26-Dev-Guide-for-Velero-with-MinIO-on-MAC.md

   You may check for more information using the commands `velero backup describe backup1` and `velero backup logs backup1`.
   ```

-- Confirm backup is available by logging into  MinIO UI.
+- Confirm backup is available by logging into  MinIO UI

 ### 3. Delete Kubernetes Cluster
 - Delete the Kubernetes cluster created earlier
   ```bash
   $ kind delete cluster --name=dev-cluster
   Deleting cluster "dev-cluster" ...
   ```

 - Ensure cluster is deleted
   ```bash
   $ kind get clusters
   kind